the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 } = user;
 ~~~~~~~~

-The same goes for arrays.
-You can destructure them too.
-Again, multilines will keep your code scannable and readable.
+The same concept applies to arrays.
+You can destructure them, too, again using multilines to keep your code scannable and readable.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~